Gianluca Lapadula: Pescara

 After the bankruptcy of Parma, Lapadula was released on a free transfer, and in July 2015 he was signed by Pescara in Serie B on a four-year contract.
 In the 2015–16 season he scored 30 goals in 43 appearances (including three goals in as many appearances in the playoffs), without scoring any penalties, earning the honour of top scorer in the Italian second division.

-Milan
+AC Milan

-On 24 June 2016, Lapadula passed his medical test with A.C.
-Milan, who reportedly paid Pescara €9 million plus bonus for the transfer, while the player signed a five-year deal.
-He made his debut for Milan on 27 August 2016, coming on as an 86th-minute substitute during a 4–2 loss away against Napoli in Serie A. He scored his first goal for Milan and in Serie A on 6 November 2016 in the 2–1 away victory against Palermo, three minutes after coming on as a substitute for Carlos Bacca.
-On 26 November, Lapadula scored his first brace in Serie A in a 1–4 away victory against Empoli.
+On 24 June 2016, Lapadula passed his medical test with AC Milan, who reportedly paid Pescara €9 million plus bonus for the transfer, while the player signed a five-year deal.
+His transfer drew comparisons with that of Gianni Comandini, who had also been signed by Milan as a "number 9" in 2000, primarily due to his goalscoring success in Serie B and without any prior Serie A experience.
+He made his debut for Milan on 27 August, coming on as an 86th-minute substitute for Suso during a 4–2 loss away against Napoli.
+He scored his first goal for Milan and in Serie A on 6 November in the 2–1 away victory against Palermo, three minutes after coming on as a substitute for Carlos Bacca.
+On 26 November, Lapadula scored his first brace in Serie A in a 4–1 away victory against Empoli.
 He finished the 2016–17 season with 8 goals in 27 games, two of which were scored from a penalty spot.